 The facility is set up for eight rowers.
 We recommend a minimum of four to set up the water flow.
 A maximum of 16 rowers can be in the tank room at any one time.
 A session could therefore be shared by two crews.

-For 2018-19 the price is £42/hour, payable when you make the online booking.
+The price is £45/hour, payable when you make the online booking.
 The price is likely to increase annually with inflation.

 No. A session is one hour, starting on the half-hour and ending on the half-hour when the next session starts.
 If you overrun, even if there is no-one using the tank in the session after you, you risk being invoiced for the additional session.